 Since the founding of the Foundation, 34-67 60th Street, Woodside, NY, was the Office, the practice place, summer work shop, meetings, parties, and housing transient artists.
 Not until 1995 the Foundation was able to secure a room at Corpus Christi Compound at 61st Street, Woodside, NY.
 At this place, the FFAI held all the activities in the compound, and in 2009 the Foundation was offered the use of three rooms in parish center up to the present.
 Currently the Foundation holds the activities at 39-38 58th Street in Woodside, NY.

-In 2013 for its 25th anniversary, FFAI brought the first Filipino Opera to the East Coast: Felipe Padilla de Leon's Noli Me Tangere Opera.
+In 2013 for its 25th anniversary, FFAI brought the first Filipino Opera to the East Coast: the Noli Me Tangere Opera with music by Felipe Padilla De Leon and libretto by Guillermo Tolentino, based on the novel written by Dr. Jose Rizal.
 Sung in Tagalog, the cast was led by tenor Sal Malaki as Ibarra, soprano Antoni Mendezona as Maria Clara, baritone Andrew Fernando as Padre Damaso, and soprano Maria Christina Navarro as Sisa.
 The project was made possible by the Executive Committee chaired by Loida N. Lewis and members Aida Bartolome, Jerry Sibal, Michael Dadap, Dr. Angie Cruz, and Edwin Josue.